At a Glance

 Some tips for your application 🫡

 Understand the Role: Familiarise yourself with the responsibilities of a CCTV Engineer.
-Highlight your technical skills and experience in electrical and security services, as well as any relevant certifications.
+Highlight your technical skills and experience in your application, ensuring you align them with the job description provided by the company.

-Tailor Your CV: Customise your CV to reflect your experience in CCTV installation and maintenance.
-Include specific projects you've worked on, technologies you've used, and any achievements that demonstrate your expertise in the field.
+Tailor Your CV: Customise your CV to reflect your relevant experience in CCTV installation, maintenance, and troubleshooting.
+Use specific examples that demonstrate your expertise in electrical and security services.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for the role and the company.
-Mention why you want to work for this particular electrical contractor and how your skills align with their mission of delivering high-quality solutions.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for the role and the industry.
+Mention why you want to work for this particular company and how your skills can contribute to their success.

 How to prepare for a job interview at David Leslie Ltd